 - Use a garlic press and press the garlic into the avocado mixture.
 Or, just finely chop the garlic and add it in.

-- Juice half of a lemon right into the avocado mixture.
+- Juice half of a lemon or lime right into the avocado mixture.

 - Now, use a fork and mash it some more.